News

 "Another thing we wanted to fix regarding the image of salted fish was the myth that salted fish should be salty.
 We wanted to convey that salted fish, which is properly watered, should not be surf salt."

-"The point is, after dehydration, the amount of salt should be on par with the amount of salt in a number of foods that many people consume, often on a daily basis, such as common breakfast cereals such as Kornflex or Cheerios."
+"The point is, after dehydration, the salt content should be on par with the salt content of many foods that many people consume, often on a daily basis, such as common breakfast cereals such as cereal or Cheerios."

 "Many dishes, such as pizzas and mincemeat, tend to contain a similar amount of salt, or considerably higher, such as meatballs, cooked ham and ham, according to the database ÍSGEM," says Kolbrún.